Enterprise-connect/documentation/ec-guide.md

 ## Foreword

 Enterprise Connect ('EC') is a software-based solution to very common network environment challenges.
 It allows those familiar with the configuration to connect to a remote resource from 'on-prem', and vice versa, in a matter of minutes - without ever having to touch ports, firewalls, et cetera!
 It is 100% software.
-While Enterprise Connect is a Predix Service at the core, it is more well known by its 'agent', a binary that can run as an app, in three distinct modes, which will be explained in detail later.</br>
+While Enterprise Connect is a Predix Service at the core, it is more well known by its 'agent', a binary that can run as an app, in three distinct modes, which will be explained in detail later.

-This guide is the entry point for those new to Enterprise Connect, and can also serve to refresh the memory of those who may have not configured Enterprise Connect recently - we are always developing and refining script-flags, usage and features!</br>
+This guide is the entry point for those new to Enterprise Connect, and can also serve to refresh the memory of those who may have not configured Enterprise Connect recently - we are always developing and refining script-flags, usage and features!

 Finally, this guide assumes (and recommends!) a shell or command line approach.
 While there are web UIs available for some of the tasks presented, we recommend using the [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) as much as possible, as this will make your future as an Enterprise Connect expert much brighter - and not to mention our support is 100% shell-based.
-There is ample [CF CLI documentation and reference](https://docs.cloudfoundry.org/cf-cli/cf-help.html) available, but for the purpose of this guide and most of Enterprise Connect, you will only need to utilize a few basic commands which you will be able to, for the most part, copy and paste.</br>
+There is ample [CF CLI documentation and reference](https://docs.cloudfoundry.org/cf-cli/cf-help.html) available, but for the purpose of this guide and most of Enterprise Connect, you will only need to utilize a few basic commands which you will be able to, for the most part, copy and paste.

 ## Common Use Cases

-> Predix to On-Premises Data Source </br>
+> Predix to On-Premises Data Source
 ![Predix to On-Premises Data Source](docs/ecToOnPrem.png)

-> On-Premises to Predix Data Source </br>
+> On-Premises to Predix Data Source
 ![On-Premises to Predix Data Source](docs/ecToPredixDataSources.png)